Ableismus: Junger Mann benutzt einen Rollstuhl und arbeitet an einer Werkbank

 What is ableism and what forms are there?

-Australian Disability Studies researcher Fiona Kumari Campbell defines ableism as "a network of beliefs, processes, and practices that produce a peculiar kind of self and body (the corporeal standard) that projects as perfect, species-specific, and therefore essential and fully human." becomes.
-Disability is thus molded into a diminished state of being human ” (Campbell, 2001).
-People with disabilities are reduced to these impairments and experience devaluation as a result.
-The concept of ableism focuses on the normative classification of disability and non-disability.
-A standard is defined against which everyone has to measure themselves.
+Australian disability studies researcher Fiona Kumari Campbell defines ableism as “a network of beliefs, processes and practices that produce a peculiar kind of self and body (the corporeal standard) that is projected as perfect, species-typical and therefore essential and fully human.
+Disability is thus formed into a diminished state of humanity(Campbell, 2001, quoted from Campbell, 2008, translation R.M.).
+People with disabilities are reduced to these impairments and therefore experience devaluation.
+The concept of ableism brings the normative division of disability and non-disability into focus.
+A standard is defined by which everyone has to measure themselves.
 According to Campbell, disability is understood as a deficit.

 What do you think?